TORA: Topological Representation Alignment for 3D Shape Assembly: Additional Implementation Details for TORA

 \medbreak \textbf{Alignment Head.} Following the REPA~\cite{yu2024representation} implementation, we parameterize the projector $\phi$ in Eq.~\mainsec{4}, which maps student features into the teacher feature space, as a 3-layer MLP.
 The first two layers each consist of a linear projection followed by a SiLU activation, while the final layer is a linear projection without activation.
 The input and hidden dimensions are set to the student's intermediate feature dimension $D=1\text{,}536$, and the output dimension is set to the teacher feature dimension $D_f$.
 This lightweight head is used only during training and discarded afterward, thereby incurring zero inference overhead.

 \medbreak \textbf{Discussion on the CKA Subsampling Size $n$.} As described in Sec.~\mainsec{3.3}, we randomly subsample $n$ token indices per batch to keep the $n{\times}n$ Gram matrices tractable.
-We study this design choice by training with $n \in \{256, 512, 1024, 2048\}$ and tracking validation Part Accuracy on the Breaking Bad dataset.
+We study this design choice by training with $n \in \{256, 512, 1024, 2048\}$

+and tracking validation Part Accuracy on the Breaking Bad dataset.
 As shown in Fig.~\ref{fig:cka_n}, all four settings exhibit nearly identical convergence behavior, indicating that the CKA objective is robust to the subsampling size across this range.
 This robustness likely arises because even a moderate number of randomly sampled tokens provides a sufficiently faithful estimate of the full Gram-matrix structure.
 Based on this observation, we adopt $n{=}1\text{,}024$ as a conservative default.

 Although smaller values such as $n{=}256$ are marginally cheaper, the practical difference is negligible.
-As shown in Tab.~\mainsec{3}, CKA alignment with offline-cached teacher features adds only ${\sim}$3\,ms per step ($+2.8\%$), largely independent of $n$, because the dominant cost comes from teacher-feature lookup and the projector forward pass rather than from the Gram-matrix computation itself.
+As shown in Tab.~\mainsec{4}, CKA alignment with offline-cached teacher features adds only ${\sim}$3\,ms per step ($+2.8\%$), largely independent of $n$, because the dominant cost comes from teacher-feature lookup and the projector forward pass rather than from the Gram-matrix computation itself.
 We therefore favor a moderately large $n$ to ensure a stable similarity estimate throughout the full 2{,}000-epoch training schedule.